Does Your Corporation LLC LLP Need To File A Bankruptcy Case?

 Corporations do NOT receive a discharge of debts in a Chapter 7 case.

-For example, if the owner of a corporation signed personal guarantees on certain corporate debts, or has personal tax liability for corporate tax obligations (such as employee payroll trust fund taxes), that obligation does not disappear unless and until those debts are paid.
+For example, if the owner of a corporation signed personal guarantees on certain corporate debts, or has personal tax liability for corporate tax obligations (such as employee payroll trust fund taxes), those obligations do not disappear unless and until those debts are paid.
 If a corporation filed a Chapter 11 bankruptcy and repaid 100% of its debts, then that would resolve the personal liability problem, but not in a Chapter 7.

 So unless there are enough assets available in the corporation to pay all those debts, the owner will still owe on those debts for which they are personally responsible regardless of what the corporation does.